The Peutinger Map & Naples

 abundant to indicate what kind of town you,

-the traveller, might be passing or stopping
+the traveler, might be passing or stopping at.

-at.
-The map
+The map indicates distances

-indicates distances between towns, showing
+between towns, showing seas, rivers,

-seas, rivers, forests, mountain ranges,
+forests, mountain ranges, and 200,000

-and 200,000 kilometers of roads.
+kilometers of roads.

 In the section shown (above,